tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Given data stored in a known and controlled environment, Test implementations can be specifically tailored to that environment, both in language and in assumptions about formats and data types.
 Consider the Validation Test: [VALIDATION_ENDDAYOFYEAR_INRANGE](https://rs.tdwg.org/bdqcore/terms/9a39d88c-7eee-46df-b32a-c109f9f81fb8)

-With the specification "INTERNAL_PREREQUISITES_NOT_MET if dwc:day is EMPTY; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT."
+With the Specification "INTERNAL_PREREQUISITES_NOT_MET if dwc:day is EMPTY; COMPLIANT if the value of the field dwc:day is an integer between 1 and 31 inclusive; otherwise NOT_COMPLIANT."

 Given a hypothetical Event table with fields including a primary key event_id and an integer field day, an implementation of [VALIDATION_DAY_STANDARD](https://rs.tdwg.org/bdqcore/terms/47ff73ba-0028-4f79-9ce1-ee7008d66498) in SQL that operates on data in the aggregate might look like: